 To separate what I was giving away from what I was keeping, I moved what I was keeping closer to my house and what I was giving away closer to the street.
 Over the past year, the pile of wood became a bit of an eye sore because I didn’t use most of it.

-After hurricane Irma destroyed a lot of trees, a lot people cut down their trees.
+After the hurricane season destroyed a lot of trees, a lot people cut down their trees.
 A lot of them were considerate enough to stack them into fire place burning pieces.
 I went around over a couple of weeks to collect over two hundred pieces, without flaring up my back pain.

 I asked my lazy twenty year old to move them closer to the street so they can pick them up as Irma’s debris.
 He agreed but he didn’t do it.